choidami/inductive-oocr/coins/README.md

 python evaluate.py --model MODEL --task TASK
 ```

-Evaluate a model.
-Evaluation results are printed to the console,
+Evaluate a model on a single task.
+Evaluation results are printed to the stdout.
-modify the script to store them somewhere.

 Arguments:
 * MODEL is the finetuned model
 * TASK is one from:
-    * `training` - all training tasks
+    * `training` - All training tasks
     * `reflection_07_08` - "0.7 or 0.8" task
     * `reflection_freeform` - Free-form reflection task.
-NOTE: this task locally evaluates model-written code without any sandbox.
+NOTE: this task evaluates model-written code without any sandbox.
 This might not be safe for the future models.
     * `more_or_less` - "More or Less Likely" task
     * `make_a_bet` - "Make a Bet" task
     * `reversal` - "Reversal" task